Fatal animal attacks are most likely in WV, report says - NewsBreak

 |95

 Texas’s total fatal attacks far surpass second place state California, with over 200 more fatal attacks.
-According to BetOhio.com, most of those attacks came from dogs (79) and other mammals (207), but the state ranked the highest across categories of animals as well, including hornets, snakes, and lizards.Biggest cities in West Virginia 150 years ago
+According to BetOhio.com, most of those attacks came from dogs (79) and other mammals (207), but the state ranked the highest across categories of animals as well, including hornets, snakes, and lizards.WATCH: Coyote enters home through dog door

 Despite having a high number of fatal animal attacks, Texas has only a one in 53,842 chance of being involved in a dangerous animal encounter, compared to West Virginia’s rate of one in 30,271.